 This will show themes from the WordPress.org directory.
 You can click on the “Install & Preview” button to check the theme you like.

-You can also filter the themes by clicking on the Filter Themes button present at the top-right corner of your screen.
+You can also filter the themes by clicking on the Filter Themes button that is at the top-right corner of your screen.